aesdeef/citr_complete_intro_to_react/README.md

 This is just a repo to keep track of my progress in the Complete Intro to React course.

 You can find the course on [https://btholt.github.io/complete-intro-to-react-v6/](https://github.com/btholt/citr-v6-project/) and the official repos for it are [here](https://github.com/btholt/complete-intro-to-react-v6) and [here](https://github.com/btholt/citr-v6-project/).

+Note from the course introduction:

+> This course is unique as compared to other React introductions because this course attempts to teach you not only React but the ecosystem around React.
+When I was learning React myself, I found myself frustrated that it seemed like every tutorial started on step 14 and left out the steps 1-13 of how to set up a React project.
+React is nearly never used by itself, so it's useful to know the tools you're using.
+I believe you, as a developer, should know how your tools work and what purpose they're serving.
+Many times have I taught courses similar to this one to hear people using tools and complaining about them because they don't actually know why they're using them, just that they're necessary.
+As such, in this course, we show you how to build projects without using any tools at all and introduce the various tools one at a time, so you understand the actual problem being solved by the tool.
+Hopefully, given the knowledge of the problem solved by the tool, you'll embrace the tools despite their complexities due to the ease and power they offer you.